Blind welfare allowance is a means-tested payment from the HSE to people age 18 and over who are blind or have a visual impairment.

 - get an extra payment from the Department of Social Protection or from another country

-You will need to give us information and proof of any:
+You will need to provide information on and proof of any:

 - payments you get